algosup/2024-2025-project-3-quickest-path-team-6/Documents/Technical/technicalSpecifications.md

 Once the optimal path is determined, it is formatted as an ordered list of landmarks.
 The list is converted into both XML and JSON data, in dedicated files.

-To handle writing into the appropriate file formats, we'd need the `nlohmann-json` and `tinyxml2` libraries.
+To handle writing into the appropriate file formats, we would need the `nlohmann-json` and `tinyxml2` libraries.
 Refer to the [libraries part](#specific-libraries) for more information.

 **Performance Metrics**: